STHobbes/First-FTC/README.md

 # First-FTC

 * status: In development, expect frequent changes.
+* version: 0.65 - fixed power_accel_decel error in acceleration ramp; adjusted drive constants and motor directions.
+* version: 0.6 - The full suite is here for mecanum drives.
+The other referenced drives will be added for release 1.0

 These are some FTC robotics code samples for mentoring FTC teams at Hood River Valley High School (HRVHS).
 The majority of our teams are programming in blocks, some in on-bot-java.